White Island tragedy: Ovation of the Seas passengers return to Sydney following the volcano disaster

 • Tipene Maangi, 24 (NZ citizen)

-The final four victims believed to be deceased but not yet named are:
+The final victims believed to be deceased but not yet named are:

 • Winona Langford, 17, Anthony and Kristine's daughter